microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 ## Assembly name changes

-In The GA release, all of the official Mixed Reality Toolkit assembly names and their associated assembly definition (.asmdef) files have been updated to fit the following pattern.
+In The 2.0.0 release, all of the official Mixed Reality Toolkit assembly names and their associated assembly definition (.asmdef) files have been updated to fit the following pattern.

 ```c#
 Microsoft.MixedReality.Toolkit[.<name>]